 There is little private car ownership in North Korea, which means the streets are eerily quiet.
-Often we were travelling on empty 8-lane expressways when outside Pyongyang.
-The few cars that do exist tend to belong to the military, government-run companies and organisations.
+Often we were travelling on empty 8-lane expressways (such as the one pictured above) when outside Pyongyang.
+It’s estimated that there are just 30,000 vehicles in this country of 25,000,000!

 Author: Darren McLean